 Justin Bond has been teaching at Faulkner University since 2005.
 He earned his Ph.D. in Business, with an emphasis in Information Systems, from Auburn University.
-He earned his MBA, with an emphasis in human resource management, from Auburn University at Montgomery, with additional graduate courses in management information systems.
-He also earned a bachelor’s degree in computer information systems at Faulkner.
+He earned his MBA with an emphasis in human resource management from Auburn University at Montgomery, and his bachelor’s degree in computer information systems at Faulkner.
 He also holds a certificate in digital marketing from Cornell University.

-At the undergraduate level, Bond has taught Computer Applications, BASIC Programming, Advanced Programming: Visual BASIC, Network Management, Principles of Management, Personnel/Human Resource Management, Readings in Management, Technological Configuration and Troubleshooting, and Webpage Architecture, Principles of Information Systems, and Digital Marketing.
-At the graduate level, Bond has taught Management Information Systems (MSM), Business Policy & Strategy (MSM), and Strategic Management (MBA).
+At the undergraduate level, he has taught Computer Applications, Programming, Advanced Programming, Network Management, Principles of Management, Personnel/Human Resource Management, Readings in Management, Technological Configuration and Troubleshooting, and Webpage Architecture, Principles of Information Systems, and Digital Marketing.
+At the graduate level, Bond has taught Management of Information Systems (MSM), Business Policy & Strategy (MSM), Business Ethics (MSM), and Strategic Management (MBA).

-Bond has presented papers at the annual meeting of the Decision Sciences Institute, the Americas Conference on Information Systems, and the European Design Science Symposium.
-He has published research in the Journal of Computer Information Systems, and The International Journal of Engineering Education, and Transactions on Human Computer Interaction.
+He has presented papers at the annual meeting of the Decision Sciences Institute, the Americas Conference on Information Systems, and the European Design Science Symposium.
+He has published research in the Journal of Computer Information Systems, The International Journal of Engineering Education, and Transactions on Human Computer Interaction.

-Bond is a member of the Association for Information Systems and the Academy of Management.
-He also participates on several university committees.
+Justin Bond is a member of the Association for Information Systems and the Academy of Management.
+He also participates on a variety of university committees.

 “I choose to teach at Faulkner because I know excellent academics and Christianity are not mutually exclusive.
 Having experienced a variety of university settings as a student, I feel blessed to be a part of an institution where I can know each of my students individually and share experiences with both students and co-workers in a Christian environment.
 I’m able to provide input with regard to issues that impact my department and the entire university, and I’m confident that I will always have the administration’s support to succeed as a teacher and researcher,” says Bond.